en4bz/FiveHundred/m3/README.txt

     uses AdvancedRobot Strategy classes to obtain the "result" of the action.
 It then uses sync() extensively because it must unlock the HumanPlayer object.
 5.)
 All action panels are actually anonymous classes implementing Observer.
 6.)
-Used Locale for internationalization
+Used Locale for internationalizations
+7.)
+The GameBoard is structured in a logical manner with cardlabels acting as the base.

 AI Decisions: